IBM-Cloud/BigInsights-on-Apache-Hadoop/examples/SparkMessageHubScala/README.md

 ## See also

+- See here for a similar project aimed at IBM Data Science Experience (DSX) - https://github.com/snowch/SparkMessageHubScala
 - Please add your +1 to this [ticket](https://github.com/ibm-messaging/message-hub-samples/issues/11) to add similar examples to this example for pyspark and spark 2.x

 ## Developer experience